Skip to Content

 Islak Hamburger – The Taksim Wet Burger Experience

-So what is this special snack?
+So what is this special snack I’m about to tell you about?
 Hmm, is it special?
 It’s certainly different!
-I’m referring to the Islak Burger.
-‘Islak’ is the Turkish word for ‘wet.’
-The Wet Burger.
-You can see why it aroused our interest.
+I’m referring to the Islak Hamburger.

-The famous Taksim ıslak hamburger
+The famous Taksim Square ıslak hamburger

-The exclusivity doesn’t stop there.
-Not content with creating and selling the phenomenon that is the Taksim Islak Burger, these three kebab kiosks add a further ingredient to tempt the tastebuds.
-These are no ordinary Taksim Islak Hamburgers…
+Not content with creating and selling the phenomenon that is the Taksim Islak Burger, those three kebab kiosks added a further ingredient to tempt the taste buds.

 With special sauce

-Have you ever had an ıslak burger?
-If you’re familiar with them, do you know how they’re actually made?
-See, we are curious – even if I’m not too bothered about eating one.
+See, we are curious – even if I’m not too bothered about eating one…

 Share this article